alan-turing-institute/meet/README.md

 You can use the `-h` flag to get help on how to use each of these executables and view the complete options, but basic usage looks something like:

-`meet aturing jdoe -s 2024-01-01 -d 30` — find a time for `aturing` and `jdoe` to meet on New Year's Day for half an hour
+- `meet aturing jdoe -s 2024-12-25 -d 30`

+  Find a time for `aturing@turing.ac.uk` and `jdoe@turing.ac.uk` to meet on Christmas Day for half an hour.

+- `meet-rooms -s 2024-12-25`

-`meet-rooms -s 2024-01-01` — list meeting room availability on New Year's Day
+  List meeting room availability on Christmas Day.

 ### Developer notes: updating Homebrew tap